techiescamp/vagrant-kubeadm-kubernetes/README.md

 ## 🚀 CKA, CKAD, CKS or KCNA Voucher Codes

-If you are preparing for CKA, CKAD, CKS or KCNA exam, **get 30% discount** today using code **LEVELUP30** at https://kube.promo/levelup.
-It is a limited
+If you are preparing for CKA, CKAD, CKS or KCNA exam, **get $57 discount** today using code **DCUBEOFFER** at https://kube.promo/latest.
+It is a limited time offer

 ## Prerequisites